Meet Your Inner Chef

 - Use some of the Recipes for Success from Let's Move! to build an ongoing relationship between your school and your chef partner(s).

 - Consider also inviting a registered dietitian to help with the nutritional value of the dishes.
 Dietitians can be very helpful in teaming with your school nutrition staff.
 Your school or district should have someone who can help, or you can contact your local Dairy Council.
-Go to the Dairy Council Directory on the National Dairy Council website, locate the phone number for your state or regional Dairy Council and contact the Dairy Promotion Office.
+Go to the Dairy Council Directory on the Fuel Up to Play 60 website, locate the phone number for your state or regional Dairy Council and contact the Dairy Promotion Office.

 Keep It Going

 As you work with the chef(s), school nutrition professionals and registered dietitians to come up with healthy new meal selections, consider developing a Fuel Up to Play 60 school cookbook to share your creations with the community.
-See the Recipe Contest Play and Fuel Up to Play 60's own Beyond PB&J: Cooking with Kids for ideas.
+See the Recipe Contest Play for ideas.

 Spread the Word